S1146468/Spot_Arexx_Engineering_PIB/README.md

 To be able to control the legs of Spot I made an inverse kinamatic model that calculates all the servo angles of a given leg to make moving the leg easier.
 The inverse kinamatic model needs to know the X, Y, Z, Pitch, Roll and Yaw positions and the corrosponding leg ID.

+- X is for left to right
+- Y is for forward and backward
+- Z is for up and down
+- Pitch rotates over the X-axis
+- Roll rotates over the Y-axis
+- Yaw rotates over the Z-axis

 The code for moving all the legs to a certain position looks as follows:
 ```C++
 SetDataForKinamatics(float X, float Y, float Z, float Pitch, float Roll, float Yaw, int leg_ID);